 How Thin Lizzy’s ‘Thunder and Lightning’ Became Their Unintended Goodbye

-Thin Lizzy released what became their final studio LP, Thunder and Lightning, on March 4, 1983.
-Two years earlier, band leader Phil Lynott brought in guitarist John Sykes to replace Snowy White and join the core lineup of Lynott, guitarist Scott Gorham and the ever-loyal Brian Downey on drums.
+Phil Lynott brought in guitarist John Sykes to replace Snowy White in the early-'80s run up to Thin Lizzy's Thunder and Lightning, resetting their sound around the core lineup of guitarist Scott Gorham and ever-loyal drummer Brian Downey.

-Sykes' style and approach was somewhat heavier than his predecessor's, and producer Chris Tsangarides pushed Thin Lizzy toward a more contemporary sound.
-The combination resulted in a more metal style, which hasn't aged nearly as well as the band's more classic LPs.
-That being said, Thunder and Lightning is hardly a dud.
+Sykes' style and approach was somewhat heavier than his predecessor's, and producer Chris Tsangarides pushed Thin Lizzy toward a more contemporary esthetic.
+The combination resulted in a metal-leaning style which hasn't aged nearly as well as the band's more classic LPs.
+Still, Thunder and Lightning is hardly a dud.

 The title track comes barreling out pile-driver-style.
 Written by Lynott and Downey, it's a raucous opener for the LP with some guitar fireworks from Sykes.
 "This Is the One" and "Cold Sweat" are prime heavy-riffing Lizzy, while "The Sun Goes Down" is a haunting mid-tempo number.